Can I take Advil with NyQuil?

-Yes, Advil and NyQuil can be taken together safely.
+Yes, you can take NyQuil with Advil safely.
 There are no interactions between both medications.

 Understanding NyQuil’s Active Ingredients